 Infectious diseases are caused by organisms, for example bacteria, viruses, fungi or parasites.
 Many organisms live in and on our bodies and are harmless or even helpful, however some organisms may cause disease.

-Infectious diseases can be passed from person to person; be transmitted by bits from insects or animals.
+Infectious diseases can be passed from person to person.
+They can also be transmitted by bits from insects or animals.
 Others are acquired by ingesting contaminated food or water or being exposed to organisms in the environment.